omahs/imx-docs/docs/sdk-docs/core-sdk-ts/metadata-refresh.md

 ### Create Ethereum Signer

-First, we need to create an `Ethereum Signer` to tell Immutable that you're the right person to request the refresh:
+First, we need to create an `Ethereum Signer` to tell Immutable that you are the `project_owner` of the [project](https://docs.x.immutable.com/docs/guides/onboarding/project-registration/) containing the collection of your assets:

 ```ts
 import { ImmutableX, Config } from '@imtbl/core-sdk';